 If you’re visiting with kids be sure to check out their Pete’s Pal’s program.
 It’s a great introductory lesson for your toddler.

 Although there are no lodging accommodations available on the mountain, Mt.
-Peter provides a list of hotels and bed & breakfasts in the area on their website.
+Peter provides a list of hotels and bed & breakfasts in the area on its website.

 Contributed By: SandAgetaway